olliepayne/connect-four/README.md

 2. a number is rolled to see who goes first
 3. play back and forth until an end game condition is met
    1. whether that be a win or a tie
-4. when the end game condition is met, stop gameplay and the ability to play and display who won.
-Then, update the respective stats.
+4. when the end game condition is met, stop the gameplay